joren485/blog/_posts/2023-04-10-aur-packages-github-repo-jacking.md

 If we were to register the `blacksphere` GitHub account and create a new `blacksphere/blackmagic` repository, we will have full control over what is installed by the `blackmagic` package.
 We can publish arbitrary files, and they will be compiled by `make PROBE_HOST=hosted` when installing the `blackmagic` package.

 **Please Note:** _I am in no way affiliated with the previous owners of the `blacksphere` GitHub account.
-We registered the `blacksphere` GitHub account, to confirm the attack is possible and to prevent others from exploiting it._
+I registered the `blacksphere` GitHub account, to confirm the attack is possible and to prevent others from exploiting it._

 ### Finding Vulnerable AUR Packages
 _If you want to know more about the [Arch Build System](https://wiki.archlinux.org/title/Arch_Build_System) and how we got data of all packages, please read the [first post]({% post_url 2022-10-23-aur-packages-expired-domains %})._